openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 receiver wants to receive events about a particular subject by “adding” or “removing” that subject to the Event Stream, respectively.

+If a Receiver has added a subject to a stream, the Transmitter SHOULD send any events that match the subject to the Reciever, as long as the Receiver has also subscribed to that event type, and both the stream and subject are enabled.
+In the case of Simple Subjects, two subjects match if they are exactly identical.
+For Complex Subjects, two subjects match if, for all fields in the Complex Subject (i.e. `user`, `group`, `device`, etc.), at least one of the following statements is true:

+1. Subject 1's field is not defined

+2. Subject 2's field is not defined

+3. Subject 1's field is identical to Subject 2's field

 #### Adding a Subject to a Stream {#adding-a-subject-to-a-stream}
 To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the Add Subject Endpoint, containing in the body a JSON object the